Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 ## Deploy a Web Service

-1. Go to the [CNTK release page](https://github.com/Microsoft/CNTK/releases) and download "[CNTK for Windows v.2.0 RC 1 CPU only](https://cntk.ai/dlwc-2.0.rc1.html)", rename this to "cntk.zip" and put this in the "technical_deployment/web_service" folder.
-2. Open a command window and type the following to copy the trained model and supporting files to the web service folder:
+1. Open a command window and type the following to copy the trained model and supporting files to the web service folder:
 ```bash
 cd <path-to-data_management-folder>
 activate cntk-py35
 python 5_copy_web_service_data.py
 ```
-3. Now go to the folder "technical_deployment/web_service" and deploy the web service by running the following commands.
+2. Now go to the folder "technical_deployment/web_service" and deploy the web service by running the following commands.
 Make sure to replace the following fields with your own values: "your.email@address.com" with your email,"your name" with your name, and "your Git url" with [Git clone url] that you saved in your memo file.
 Enter your username and password for the Web App when prompted.
 This process takes about 3 minutes for uploading data and 10 minutes for deploying the web service.
 ```bash
 cd <path-to-web_service-folder>
 git init